 What types of life insurance coverage does Policygenius offer?

-Policygenius doesn’t provide coverage directly.
-The insurance providers it partners with each offer different levels and types of insurance.
+Policygenius doesn’t sell policies.
+The insurers it partners with each offer different levels and types of coverage, which may include:

 - Term life.
 Most policies cover you from 10, 20 or 30 years.
 Once the coverage ends, your premiums can increase depending on the provider.
 Outliving the policy means no you won’t see a payout.